 Yet our relationship with solitary life has undergone a radical shift in the recent past.
-So argues NYU sociology, public policy, and media professor Eric Klinenberg in Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone — an ambitious exploration of what Klinenberg calls the “remarkable social experiment” that our species has embarked upon over the past half-century, juxtaposing the numbers with the enduring social stigma around singleness.
+So argues NYU sociology, public policy, and media professor Eric Klinenberg in Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone (public library) — an ambitious exploration of what Klinenberg calls the “remarkable social experiment” that our species has embarked upon over the past half-century, juxtaposing the numbers with the enduring social stigma around singleness.

 Until recently, most of us married young and parted only at death.
 If death came early, we remarried quickly; if late, we moved in with family, or they with us.
 Now we marry later.
 We divorce, and stay single for years or decades.
 We survive our spouses, and do whatever we can to avoid moving in with others — even, perhaps especially, our children.
 We cycle in and out of different living arrangements: alone, together, together alone […] [T]oday, for the first time in centuries, the majority of all American adults are single.
 The typical American will spend more of his or her adult life unmarried than married, and for much of this time he or she will live alone.

 Klinenberg paints an even more vivid picture by the numbers:

 In 1950, 22 percent of American adults were single.
 Four million lived alone, and they accounted for 9 percent of all households […] Today, more than 50 percent of American adults are single, and 31 million — roughly one out of every seven adults — live alone.